PretendoNetwork/nintendo-wiki/docs/nex/types.md

 | 3DS / Wii U | Uint32 |
 | Switch      | Uint64 |

+Games with crossplay between Switch and 3DS / Wii U use the Switch backend, so in those cases the PID is always represented as a Uint64, regardless of platform.

 ## Result

 | Type   | Description |